mjguidry/WhatsMyGen/generations/lost-young.md

 <br>
 ### Lost Generation: Young tier
 #### 1904 - 1909
-According to the [Gerontology Research Group](http://supercentenarian-research-foundation.org/TableE.aspx), there are at least 7 confirmed living Americans within this tier, so it has not yet passed to the ages.
+According to the [Gerontology Research Group](http://supercentenarian-research-foundation.org/TableE.aspx), as of 2019 there are at least 7 confirmed living Americans within this tier, so it has not yet passed to the ages.

 ### People